 6131 Hwy.
 64, Bloomfield, NM 87413

-A visit to Salmon Ruins and Heritage Park, (pronounced sol-mon) is a must for visitors to San Juan County and the Four Corners region.
-This historical site is open to the public as a self guided trail that winds through the Salmon archaeological site and Heritage Park.
+Located 10 miles east of Farmington, Salmon Ruins (pronounced sol-mon) is a must for visitors to the Four Corners region.
+The ruins at Salmon Ruins features one of the largest outlying colonies built in the Chacoan style during the 11th century.
+Heritage Park is comprised of reconstructed dwelling and habitation areas, allowing visitors to investigate replicas of a sweatlodge, hogan, tipi, and pithouse.
+The Salmon Ruins Museum features ancient artifacts and interesting "new" exhibits.
+This historical site is open to the public as a self-guided trail that winds through the Salmon archaeological site and Heritage Park.
 This is a unique opportunity to not only walk among structures once occupied by Ancient Puebloans but to also explore the homestead of early pioneers and replica dwellings from a variety of cultures.

 The ruins found at Salmon, a large Chacoan Anasazi living complex, date back to the 11th century.
 Once the largest outlying Chaco Canyon colony, Salmon Ruins was occupied by an estimated 200 to 300 people.
-The structure stood three stories high and featured a central towering kiva, great kiva and more than 200 rooms.
+The structure stood three stories high and featured a central towering kiva, great kiva, and more than 200 rooms.
 The distinctive style of stonework used is the same as that found at Chaco Canyon (Chaco Culture National Historical Park).
 The first or Primary Occupation began A.D.
 1088 and the Secondary Occupation began after the abandonment of Chaco Canyon and involved major modifications of the original architecture.
 The remodeled Pueblo became the largest on the San Juan River until it was officially abandoned in the late 13th century.

 Heritage Park features the 1890’s homestead of the Salmon family that protected the ruins for almost a century.
 In addition to the Salmon Homestead, Heritage Park features a variety of early dwelling replicas from different cultures through time.
 These dwellings may be entered and experienced providing a fascinating look at the evolution of dwellings and are very popular with children.

-The Salmon Ruins Museum exhibits some of the one and a half million artifacts recovered during the excavations conducted in the 1970’s.
+The Salmon Ruins Museum exhibits some of the one and a half million artifacts recovered during the excavations conducted in the 1970s.
 Temporary exhibits are also on display and changed throughout the year.

 The newly remodeled gift shop is a must if shopping for authentic Native American art.
 The shop carries the arts and crafts from local Native American artisans.
-The collection features Navajo and Hopi contemporary and traditional art including kachinas, jewelry, pottery, fetishes and authentic Navajo rugs.
-They also have an extensive collection of books, postcards and t-shirts.
+The collection features Navajo and Hopi contemporary and traditional art including kachinas, jewelry, pottery, fetishes, and authentic Navajo rugs.
+They also have an extensive collection of books, postcards, and t-shirts.